myaaghubi/f3-benchmark/README.md

 $f3->get('benchmark')->checkPoint('myTag');
 ...
 ```
-It's not necessary to remove the checkpoints of your code in production mode.
+For `DEBUG<3`, the plugin goes disable with no resource usage so it's not necessary to remove your checkpoints in production mode.

 ## License